cosmos/cosmos-sdk/PENDING.md

 * [store] Add transient store
 * [gov] Add slashing for validators who do not vote on a proposal
 * [cli] added `gov query-proposals` command to CLI.
 Can filter by `depositer`, `voter`, and `status`
+  * Added staking query cli cmds for unbonding-delegations and redelegations
 * [core] added BaseApp.Seal - ability to seal baseapp parameters once they've been set
 * [scripts] added log output monitoring to DataDog using Ansible scripts
 * [gov] added TallyResult type that gets added stored in Proposal after tallying is finished